hlindberg/misc-puppet-docs/blog-posts/internals/sep-of-concerns.md

 Puppet Internals - Separation of Concern
 ---

-As we are getting closer to Puppet 4 where the future parser (available as an experimental feature since 3.2) and future evaluator (about to be released as an experimental feature in in 3.5) are expected to become the standard, the implementation of these two (now experimental) features is something that will be the concern of many contributors.
+As we are getting closer to Puppet 4 where the future parser (available as an experimental feature since 3.2) and future evaluator (about to be released as an experimental feature in 3.5) are expected to become the standard, the implementation of these two (now experimental) features is something that will be the concern of many contributors.